Type Hype: Tips for Typography and Design

 Similar to leading, skilled tracking can definitely help align groups of letters for proper printing.
 Application uses of tracking can help or hinder the flow of type and the weight of a block of text.
 Tracking can enhance readability in text that is capitalized, helps logo adjustments, and can strengthen the look of main headlines.
 While most programs have default or standard settings, it is best for designers to adjust their own spacing in small increments to make the best layout for characters in an ad to be printed.

-With many new custom or special fonts, the preset leading and tracking is not standardized.
+With many new custom or special fonts, the preset leading and tracking are not standardized.
 Do keep this in mind when using uncommon fonts in your design layouts.

 A Kernel Of Truth